 Why do you believe BEV adoption is slower than anticipated?

-I think it is a combination of the current challenges in the market with funding, and a perception that the technology is not being quite where it needs to be.
-Adoption can also depend on the stage of a project – if you are in full production, the infrastructure and the capacity for adopting change plays a role in determining whether or not a BEV piece of equipment is the right option; and in early stage projects looking ahead at future development operations, the reluctance is mostly around capital.
+I think it is a combination of the current challenges in the market with funding, and a perception that the technology is not quite where it needs to be.
+Adoption can also depend on the stage of a project – if you are in full production, the infrastructure and the capacity for adopting change play a role in determining whether or not a BEV piece of equipment is the right option; and in early stage projects looking ahead at future development operations, the reluctance is mostly around capital.

 What can the mining industry do to increase female participation in the workforce?